otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

         library.

    • Enter the following pairs of barcodes into a file called *lane2_barcodes.txt* in your working directory (make sure you enter them in the [right format]                         (http://catchenlab.life.illinois.edu/stacks/manual/#specbc) ).

+            AACCA    ATCACG
+            CATAT    ATCACG
+            GAGAT    ATCACG
+            TACCG    ATCACG
+            AAGGA    CGATGT
+            CAACC    CGATGT
+            GACAC    CGATGT
+            TACGT    CGATGT

    As we saw in the previous exercise, the sample names would normally coincide with your particular experimental design.
-Here, for simplicity, we can just use ```indv_01```,
+Here, for simplicity, we can just use indv_01, indv_02, etc.

-        ```indv_02```, etc.
-            AACCA/ATCACG CATAT/ATCACG GAGAT/ATCACG
-            TACCG/ATCACG AAGGA/CGATGT CAACC/CGATGT
-            GACAC/CGATGT TACGT/CGATGT
+            AACCA    ATCACG indiv_01
+            CATAT    ATCACG indiv_02

-   • Copy the remaining barcodes for this lane of samples from the file:
+   • Append the remaining barcodes for this lane of samples from the file:
         ```/nesi/project/nesi02659/source_data/clean/lane2_barcodes.txt```
-        and append them to your barcodes file in your working directory.
+        to your barcodes file in your working directory

-   • How many samples were multiplexed together in this RAD library?
-(Hint: count the lines.)
+   • How many samples were multiplexed together in this RAD library? (*Hint:* count the lines.)

-   • Similarly to what we saw aboveou will need to specify the two restriction enzymes used to construct the library (```NlaIII``` and ```MluCI```), the directory of input files (the lane2 directory), the list of
+   • Similarly to what we saw aboveou will need to specify the two restriction enzymes used to construct the library
+        (```NlaIII``` and ```MluCI```), the directory of input files (the lane2 directory), the list of